dwilkie/chibi-biller/README.md

 1. Make sure the ownership and permissions are correct for the log files. `sudo chown -R ubuntu:ubuntu /var/log/chibi-biller`

+2. Operators that post Charge Request Results to the Chibi-Biller server may need to post to the local IP address through the VPN.
+Since [this IP address can change on EC2](http://stackoverflow.com/questions/10733244/solution-for-local-ip-changes-of-aws-ec2-instances) we use a Virtual IP (174.129.212.2) to route the traffic, and use an IP Table rule to forward this to the actual local IP.
+When the local IP changes we need to update the IP Table Rule with `sudo iptables -t nat -A PREROUTING -d 174.129.212.2/32 -j NETMAP --to actual_local_ip/32`.
+You can then save this rule permanently with `sudo sh -c "iptables-save > /etc/iptables/rules.v4"`

 ### Testing

 After deployment you should be able to post to the server